PrestaShop/prestashop.github.io/news/_posts/2021-04-06-we-decided-to-use-typescript.md

 tags: [news, core]
 ---

 Recently, the PrestaShop core team decided to use TypeScript (TS) on the project.
-[We recently submited an Architecture Decision Records (ADR)](https://github.com/PrestaShop/ADR/pull/19) and a [Proof of Concept (POC)](https://github.com/PrestaShop/PrestaShop/pull/23221) in order to use TypeScript on every development we do.
+[We recently submitted an Architecture Decision Records (ADR)](https://github.com/PrestaShop/ADR/pull/19) and a [Proof of Concept (POC)](https://github.com/PrestaShop/PrestaShop/pull/23221) in order to use TypeScript on every development we do.

 # Why did we do this?

-PrestaShop recently increased his code quality by adding a lot of tools:
+PrestaShop recently increased its code quality by adding a lot of tools:
 - ESLint is used to lint the whole JavaScript codebase.
 - Stylelint is used to lint our SCSS files, including the UIKit files.
 - PHPStan, CSFixer...